Last Modified: 4:17pm 13/03/2023

 I think the role of the Pride Network is to work across the hospital to keep diversity and inclusivity a key part of the daily life of all who work here.
 I already have links with the Women’s Network, the Staff Ability Network, and the Veterans’ Network, and am keen to make those relationships as effective as possible for the benefit of MKUH’s staff.
 I would like to work to foster and maintain relationships across the Networks and hospital departments, listening to issues and proposed solutions to minimise the barriers experienced.

-Isaac Griffiths – Vice Chair
+Isaac Griffiths – Vice-Chair

 On a personal level I believe very strongly in the Pride Network and what we do in creating a safe environment for our staff and service users.
 I’m knowledgeable on a wide range of LGBTQ+ issues and always keen to learn more.
 I want to be able to use my voice to help others, as well as be able to create space for other people to speak.
 I’m friendly, chatty and always happy to help!

-- raise awareness of LGBT+ staff issues
+- Raise awareness of LGBTQ+ staff issues

-- raise awareness of issues specifically affecting transgender and non-binary staff
+- Raise awareness of issues specifically affecting transgender and non-binary staff